KingFelix/emerald/index.md

 Nomenclature:
-&nbsp; **- Offshore Entity** : A company, trust or fund created in a low-tax, offshore jurisdiction by an agent.
+**- Offshore Entity** : A company, trust or fund created in a low-tax, offshore jurisdiction by an agent.
-&nbsp; **- Officer** : A person or company who plays a role in an offshore entity.
+**- Officer** : A person or company who plays a role in an offshore entity.
-&nbsp; **- Intermediary**: A go-between for someone seeking an offshore corporation and an offshore service provider -- usually a law-firm or a middleman that asks an offshore service provider to create an offshore firm for a client.
+**- Intermediary**: A go-between for someone seeking an offshore corporation and an offshore service provider -- usually a law-firm or a middleman that asks an offshore service provider to create an offshore firm for a client.

 <br>